 - Any member of the class is a citizen of a state and the defendant is the citizen or subject of a foreign state

-Many states have adopted their own versions of the Federal Rules regarding class actions and their requirements can vary greatly from state to state.Get Help
+Many states have adopted their own versions of the federal rules regarding class actions, and their requirements can vary from state to state.Get Help

 Call (844) 724-9200 to obtain a free case evaluation.
-We've assisted more than 500,000 class members and have a 10.0 attorney rating.
+We've assisted hundreds of thousands of class members and have a 10.0 attorney rating on Avvo.